Skip to main content

 4

-Add a workflow file that runs static validation on every pull request that modifies policy files.
+Add a workflow file that runs static validation on every pull request that modifies card files.
 This catches schema errors before code review.

 5